NX-AI/tirex/README.md

 - **Quantile Predicitons**: TiRex not only provides point estimates but provides quantile estimates.

-- **State-of-the-Art Performance over differen Horizion Lengths**: TiRex achieves top scores the divers time series forecastinb benchmarks GiftEval and ChronosZS.
+- **State-of-the-art Performance over Long and Short Horizions**: TiRex achieves top scores the divers time series forecastinb benchmarks GiftEval and ChronosZS.
 These benchmark sow that TiRex provides great performance for both -- long and short-term forecasting.

 ## Installation